Information for Candidates

 All students must meet all financial obligations prior to receiving their diploma or final transcript, including tuition, parking fines, library fines, residence hall fees/fines, and any special fees or fines charged to a student's account.
 All students should view their account summary via Highlander Pipeline.
 If you should have any questions, please contact the Bursar's Office at 973-596-2877.

-University policy states that in order to maintain the legitimacy of our most important academic ceremony, only those that have earned their degree by meeting all their requirements can participate in Commencement.
+Only those who have been notified by the University that they can participate in the Commencement Ceremony will be allowed to do so.
 Students may make appeals of this policy for specific and exceptional circumstances.
 Undergraduate students can review criteria for participation on the Registrar's website.
 If you wish to appeal the policy, undergraduate students are to complete the Commencement Appeal Form.
 Please log on to Highlander Pipeline --> Student --> Graduation --> Commencement Appeal Form.
 Graduate students are to contact the Associate Provost for Graduate Studies, Dr. Sotirios Ziavras as criteria differs.
 The last day to request permission to participate is March 31, 2017.
 These names may not appear in the commencement program.

 Visas for family members